ibarraz5/ass3/tcp/README.md

 `gradle runClient`

 `type "start" when prompted to start game`

+`when entering a guess type in the box and click the submit button`

+`The answers show up on the screen that ran the server`

 `to end game simply click X at the top right corner of GUI`